Victor Fung (businessman): Career

-At present, Victor Fung is the Group Chairman of Li & Fung Group, and his brother William is the Group managing director.
+Victor Fung became Group Chairman of Li & Fung Group, and his brother William the Group managing director.
 The business was founded by their grandfather, Fung Pak-liu, in 1906 and subsequently led by their father, Fung Hon-chu.

 Fung is chairman of the Hong Kong-Japan Business Co-operation Committee and co-chair of France-based The Evian Group at IMD forum and think tank.
 He has been chairman since 2008 of the International Chamber of Commerce.
 He was formerly chairman of the Hong Kong Trade Development Council (1991–2000) and chairman of Airport Authority.

-In 2008, Fung was appointed by Donald Tsang, the Chief Executive of Hong Kong, to be the member of "Task Force on Economic Challenges" to evaluate the situation and identify new opportunities during the financial tsunami.
+In 2008, Fung was appointed by Donald Tsang, the Chief Executive of Hong Kong, to be the member of "Task Force on Economic Challenges" to evaluate the situation and identify new opportunities during the 2008 financial crisis.
 The company laid off employees to cut costs, for which he was publicly criticised.

-Other positions in civil and public service: